mrjoshbear/after-sundown-2e/3-characters/3-resources-and-obligations.md

 ### Obligations

 Some characters have obligations: things that restrict their ability to act freely.
 Some obligations are things that the character's ethos demands of them, and others are imposed on the character from without.
 But the effect is really very similar.
 If the character's little sister is in trouble with the Glow Skulls, forcing the character to come in conflict with the voodoo gangsters; this is very similar in overall effect to a situation in which the Glow Skulls have it in for the character.
-While the impetus is very different, in either case the character is drawn into conflict with the Glow Skulls "against their will".
+While the impetus is very different, in either case, the character is drawn into conflict with the Glow Skulls "against their will".
 And if they are captured by the Glow Skulls, it is surmisable that they will not be interrogated by Rudenko.

 MCs should give potential obligations that players are considering for their characters the fish eye.
 After all, while an obligation limits the character's choices, in a very real way it limits the choices of every character in the coterie.
 The other characters are presumably not going to leave one of their own to take on the Glow Skulls on their own.
-And once they are drawn into that conflict you're basically looking at the rest of the players getting saddled with obligations that they didn't agree to or get any compensatory resources for.
+And once they are drawn into that conflict you're saddling rest of the players with obligations that they didn't agree to or get any compensatory resources for.

 #### Addiction

 Everyone has things they want to do.
 These are goals, and they are not Obligations.
 However, some people have things they _have_ to do, even at a cost to themselves.
-These addictive behaviors can be detrimental to successful completion of other goals.
-From the simple reality of giving one's self away with cigarette smoke or the glow of the ash all the way to losing one's life savings and whole days of life to the jab of a needle.
-An Addiction is valued by how much it impacts the character's ability to accomplish _other things_, rather than on specifically what (if anything) will happen to them if they fail to perform their addictive rituals.
-Note also that the value of the Addiction in game terms is not meaningfully tied to its long-term affects on the character's _health_, but merely to their ability to be goal oriented in the context of the story.
+These addictive behaviors can be detrimental to the successful completion of other goals.
+From the simple reality of giving one's self away with cigarette smoke or the glow of the ash to losing one's life savings and whole days of life to the jab of a needle.
+Addiction is valued by how much it impacts the character's ability to accomplish _other things_, rather than on specifically what (if anything) will happen to them if they fail to perform their addictive rituals.
+Note also that the value of the Addiction in game terms is not meaningfully tied to its long-term effects on the character's _health_, but merely to their ability to be goal-oriented in the context of the story.

 | Rating | You just _gotta_... |
 |:------:|:--------------------------------------------|